 Studies show the intake of navy beans can elevate the levels of good HDL cholesterol (1).
 The folate in navy beans lowers homocysteine levels – high levels of which lead to heart disease.
 They are also rich in magnesium, which relaxes the blood vessels and lowers blood pressure.

-The fiber in navy beans is another big deal – it lowers cholesterol levels and paves the way for a healthy heart.
+The fiber in navy beans is another big deal – it lowers cholesterol levels and paves the way for better heart health.

 2. Navy Beans Boost Energy